Rush Limbaugh, the Excellence in Broadcasting Network.

 Cutest little white little bear.

-I mean, there's all kinds of interactive things for the kids there to do and to download, such as uh coloring pages and any number of things.
+I mean, there's all kinds of interactive things for the kids there to do and to download, such as coloring pages and any number of things.

 That's right.

-She she wanted to talk to Rush Revere, exactly right.
+She wanted to talk to Rush Revere.

-And I've spoken to Revere is jealous of Liberty.
+And I've spoken to, Revere is jealous of Liberty.

 I've spoken to Revere about it, and he's not getting nearly as much fan mail as Liberty is getting.

-It's not that his feelings are hurt, because they they they're good buddies and everything, but he's still a little.
+And he's prominent on the cover, and he's a little, it's not that his feelings are hurt because they're good buddies and everything, but he's still a little.

 You can tell.